ZeyuJin/geodetic_inversion/README.md

 % remove some near-field unwrapping errors manually first clean_insar_data;
 ```
-If you open clean_insar_data.m, you need to specify following information to clean the data:
+If you open `clean_insar_data.m`, you need to specify following information to clean the data:
-- this_track: the directory that InSAR grid file is saved.
+- `this_track`: the directory that InSAR grid file is saved.
-- insar_file = 'unwrap_ll.grd': the interferogram/offsets grid
+- `insar_file = 'unwrap_ll.grd'`: the interferogram/offsets grid
-- mask_file = 'mask_txt': the masking TXT file that writes the masking polygon files (e.g. mask1.txt, mask2.txt, ...).
+- `mask_file = 'mask_txt'`: the masking TXT file that writes the masking polygon files (e.g. mask1.txt, mask2.txt, ...).
 The masking polygons could be generated using Google Earth KML files.

 Then the subroutine runs as (inside clean_insar_data.m):